ebeagusamuel/to-do-APP/README.md

 - Make your contributions
 - Push your branch up to your forked repository
 - Open a Pull Request with a detailed description to the development branch of the original project for a review

-### Built With

-This project was built using these technologies.

-- Javascript
-- HTML/CSS
-- ESlint
-- VSCode editor
-- Git-Flow

 ## Contributors